 The MCU?=AT90S8515 establishes the default to be overriden by a command line assignment to MCU.
 The next two lines set the default source file list and BUILDFLAGS.
 As you can see the only things that change are the CRT startup file, a define that affects the source compiled, and the MCU architecture requested of the avr-gcc compiler.
 Fortunately the on-chip features I used are present in both MCUs.
 Atmel (now Microchip) did a decent job of family compatibility.

 The 163 is the forerunner of the 164 which fixed some silicon bugs, hence not recommended for new designs.
-The L suffix means I have to change the declared crystal frequency to 4 MHz later.
+The L suffix means I have to change the declared crystal frequency to 4 MHz.
 Unfortunately the 163/164 while still available in the DIP-40 package, have a different pinout from the AT90S8515.
-I'm loath to have 5 boards made only to use 1, or pay money for some NOS ATMEGA164s, so I might wire this up on perfboard (ugh!).
+I'm loath to have 5 boards made only to use 1, or pay money for some NOS ATMEGA164s, so I wired this up on perfboard (ugh!).
 I'll only need a 7805 regulator, a crystal and its load capacitors, a couple of bypass caps, and the reset RC circuit.
-I may live to regret using perfboard ☹️.
-We shall see.
+The result is in the picture below.
+The regulator is underneath the board, and I have added 4 transistors as digit drivers.
+Preliminary testing showed the expected waveforms on the output pins so next thing to do is to connect it up to a display.

 Discussions